vatstack/docs/evidences.md

 Our [EU VAT guide for digital subscription businesses](https://vatstack.com/articles/eu-vat-guide-for-digital-subscription-businesses) has more information about the thresholds.

 All evidence must be gathered from a third party, such as the bank or IP address, and not from the customer directly.
 After all, the customer could twist the facts to evade paying tax.
-Nevertheless, we let you store the customer’s billing address but encourage you to always store the bank’s address and IP address preferentially.
+Nevertheless, we let you store the customer’s full billing address but encourage you to always store the bank’s address and IP address preferentially.

 The evidence object can be attached to a [supply object](https://vatstack.com/docs/supplies) and it can only be attached to one supply object at a time.